Review · Other Supplements

 Main risk

-The sales page doesn't list exact ingredient amounts or extract ratios, so you can't confirm the doses match the studies
+The sales page doesn't disclose exact ingredient amounts or extract ratios — you can't verify if doses match clinical studies

 Better use case

-People already sold on functional mushrooms who want one pre-formulated daily capsule
+People already sold on mushroom supplements who want a pre-formulated option and can afford $159/month

 Skip if